 Wolves vary in size greatly depending on their subspecies and location.
 Northwestern Wolves are much larger than the Mexican wolf.

 Gray wolves, the only species in North America, can weigh up to 130 pounds, with most wolves between 85 and 115 pounds.

 Males weigh more than the females, with the females weighing up to 20 pounds less.
-A male adult wolf’s weight will be decided on the first two years of life, with minimal weight gain after that.
+A male adult wolf’s weight will be decided in the first two years of life, with minimal weight gain.
 Weight loss can be made, but generally from starvation.